What are the Minnesota car insurance laws?

 Comprehensive and collision coverage protect your vehicle

-If you're leasing or financing a vehicle in Minnesota, most lenders will mandate that you carry physical damage coverages.
+Most lenders have specific insurance requirements for leased cars and financed cars, including coverages for physical damage.
 And unless your vehicle holds little value, it's wise to add them.
 Comprehensive and collision pay for the repair or replacement of your car if it's in an accident, gets stolen, or is otherwise damaged as a result of a covered incident.

 With Progressive's Name Your Price® Tool, you tell us how much you want to pay — then we'll show you options that fit your desired price.
 See more on our Name Your Price Tool.